Why P&L Fluency Is the Most Underrated Marketing Skill

 So they defend budgets instead of proposing investments.
 Report on campaigns instead of contribution margin.
 Chase metrics the CFO doesn't measure.
 Then wonder why they're not in the room.

 This isn't a character flaw.
 It's a training gap.
 Nobody teaches marketers to read a P&L. MBA programs gloss over it.
 Marketing courses ignore it.
 Most marketers learn their craft inside platforms and dashboards, not spreadsheets and income statements.
+A 2025 Marketing Week survey found that only 28% of senior marketers felt confident discussing financial performance with their CFO — despite 91% saying it was important to career advancement.

 The result: a profession full of smart people who can't explain their impact in terms leadership understands.